mspielberg/codepath-twitter/README.md

 #### Extra
 - [x] OAuth login flow takes place in a UIWebView within the app, not via MobileSafari.
-- [x] Composing a new tweet or replay happens on the main timeline view.
+- [x] Composing a new tweet or reply happens on the main timeline view.

 ### Walkthrough